Kristallnacht: Shooting of vom Rath

 Grynszpan made no attempt to escape the French police and freely confessed to the shooting.
-In his pocket, he carried a postcard to his parents with the message, "May God forgive me ...
-I must protest so that the whole world hears my protest, and that I will do."
-It is widely assumed that the assassination was politically motivated, but historian Hans-Jürgen Döscher says the shooting may have been the result of a love affair gone wrong, and that Grynszpan and vom Rath had become intimate after they met in Le Boeuf sur le Toit, which was a popular meeting place for gay and bisexual men at the time.
+He stated that his motives were to avenge the Jewish people for the actions taken by the Germans against Jews.
+In his pocket, he carried a postcard to his parents with the message, "With God's help.
+My dear parents, I could not do otherwise, may God forgive me, the heart bleeds when I hear of your tragedy and that of the 12,000 Jews.
+I must protest so that the whole world hears my protest, and that I will do.
+Forgive me."

 The next day, the German government retaliated, barring Jewish children from German state elementary schools, indefinitely suspending Jewish cultural activities, and putting a halt to the publication of Jewish newspapers and magazines, including the three national German Jewish newspapers.
 A newspaper in Britain described the last move, which cut off the Jewish populace from their leaders, as "intended to disrupt the Jewish community and rob it of the last frail ties which hold it together."
 Their rights as citizens had been stripped.
 One of the first legal measures issued was an order by Heinrich Himmler, commander of all German police, forbidding Jews to possess any weapons whatsoever and imposing a penalty of twenty years' confinement in a concentration camp upon every Jew found in possession of a weapon hereafter.